Negligence is legally defined as the failure to exercise the degree of care that a reasonable person would exercise in similar circumstances.

 3. Damages or Evident Harm

-The personal injury attorney must prove that some form of damages or evident harm arose from the defendant’s breach of duty.
+You must prove that some form of damages or evident harm arose from the defendant’s breach of duty.
 Damages in a personal injury claim can include vehicle damage, medical expenses, lost employment, and emotional distress.
-A competent personal injury attorney in Houston can help you calculate the full extent of your losses, ensuring you receive fair compensation for your suffering.
+You’ll need to calculate the full extent of your losses to ensure you receive fair compensation for your suffering.

 Gathering evidence quickly after an accident is vital for demonstrating harm.
 If you are physically able, document your injuries and the accident scene.
-Collect witness contact information to provide to your attorney, who will conduct thorough interviews.
+Collect witness contact information.
+You will need to conduct thorough interviews.
 In cases of negligence, evidence such as photos and witness statements can significantly bolster your claim.

 4. Causation

-In addition to establishing that damages or evident harm occurred, the personal injury attorney must demonstrate that the defendant’s breach of duty caused these damages.
+In addition to establishing that damages or evident harm occurred, you must demonstrate that the defendant’s breach of duty caused these damages.
 This requires establishing a direct link between the breach and your injuries.
-The attorney may rely on evidence of direct or proximate cause to connect the defendant’s actions to your losses.
+You may rely on evidence of direct or proximate cause to connect the defendant’s actions to your losses.

 Direct Cause: This involves clearly linking the defendant’s actions to the plaintiff’s injuries.
-For example, if a driver hits an injured person while running a red light, the plaintiff’s attorney can typically establish a direct cause.
+For example, if a driver hits an injured person while running a red light, the plaintiff can typically establish a direct cause.

 Special Circumstances in Negligence Cases